douglaswlee/The-Island-of-Misfit-Takehomes/Estimate-RAPMs/README.md

 # Estimating Regularized Adjusted Plus-Minus (RAPM)

+### What is this?

+This repo contains work for a take-home project performed for a research position for an unnamed NBA team.
+This project earned me a technical final round (I think) interview, which is as far as I progressed.

 ### What was this take-home about?

-This repo contains work for a take-home project performed for a research position for an unnamed NBA team.

 The main goal for this project was to build a command-line tool to estimate RAPM, both offensive and defensive ratings.
 The [original paper](http://www.sloansportsconference.com/wp-content/uploads/2015/09/joeSillSloanSportsPaperWithLogo.pdf) describing this model was provided to help get started.